zlogic/mendix-docs/content/en/docs/releasenotes/marketplace/general-marketplace.md

 #### Improvements
 * Videos previously located on the **Documentation** tab have been moved to the **Overview** tab on the component details page.
-* If you click **Start with Template**, now you go from the component details page to a the new "Create New App" flow.
+* If you click **Start with App** on a component details page of a starter app, you will start the Create App flow.

 #### Deprecations